fall inside a hole

 I actually have three or four Tomy Train train washes, but one has warped plastic on the roller housing and near one of the track connectors.
 I ended up taking this one apart and using some of its foam rollers to restore another used example that had intact plastic but missing or degraded foam rollers.

-The original made-in-Japan Plarail engine washes had concave connectors on both ends, but when this version was produced in the Thailand factory the tooling was changed to make the track straight through.
-This change was present in later Thailand-made Plarail engine washes, and the reversing feature remained in the tooling until it was revised and rereleased in new colors in 2003.
+The original made-in-Japan Plarail engine washes had concave connectors on both ends and included "beans", but when this version was produced in the Thailand factory the tooling was changed to make the track straight-through.
+This change was present in later Thailand-made Plarail engine washes, and the reversing feature remained in the tooling until it was revised and rereleased in Japan with new colors in 2003.

 Very early train washes predate the change from "THAILAND" to "MADE IN THAILAND".
 For whatever reason, a hole is present in the convex connector of the later "made in" type.